project-march/ProjectMarch/docs/doc/development/style_guide.rst

     docker --version
     # If it outputs something like "Docker version 20.10.7, build 20.10.7-0ubuntu5~20.04.2", then you have docker installed.

-    # To install docker.
+    # To install docker, use the following code or check out `https://docs.docker.com/engine/install/ubuntu/` for alternative options.
-    curl -fsSL https://get.docker.com -o get-docker.sh  # Download docker installer script. sudo sh get-docker.sh  # Install docker by running installer script.
+    curl -fsSL https://get.docker.com -o get-docker.sh  # Download docker installer script. sudo sh get-docker.sh  # Install docker by running installer script. rm get-docker.sh  # Removes the installer script.

-    # Optional commands for easier use:
+    # Optional commands for easier docker use:
+    sudo groupadd docker
-    rm get-docker.sh  # Removes the installer script. usermod -aG docker $USER  # To remove the need for 'sudo' in front of every docker command. newgrp docker  # To activate the previous command, if you still need sudo restart your computer
+    usermod -aG docker $USER  # To remove the need for 'sudo' in front of every docker command. sudo gpasswd -a $USER docker # To remove the need for 'sudo' in front of every docker command. newgrp docker  # To activate the previous command, if you still need sudo restart your computer

 Copy and paste the following aliases in your :code:`~/.march_bash_aliases` or :code:`~/.bashrc` file.